nlm-irp-jianglab/EzSEA-web-lab/readme.md

 Sequence Logos: Skylign

 # TODO:
+!
+Render PDB in Molstar based on ?.
+User inputs MSA fastas, then must detect corresponding PDB?
 Add summarize feature which combines all outputs into a file.
 Add more intuitive resizability to LogoDiv: try Interact.js Inherent issue with Skylign: fasta must be converted into a json object thru website.
 Cannot generate logos on the fly.